kit0-0/react-metrics-anime/README.md

 ### 🔑 Key Features <a name="key-features"></a>

+### Home Page

-- **Category Exploration**: Users can view a list of anime categories and their corresponding numeric values fetched from the API.
+- Upon loading, the webapp displays a list of anime categories, each with corresponding numeric values fetched from the API.

-- **Category Filtering**: The application provides the capability to filter anime categories, enhancing the user's browsing experience.

-- **Detailed Anime Info**: Users can access detailed information about specific anime titles, including episode count, type, release date, and more.

-- **Responsive Design**: The UI is designed to be responsive and user-friendly across different screen sizes.
+- Users can click on a category item to navigate to the details page for that category.

+### Details Page

+- The details page shows comprehensive information about the selected anime category.
+- A "Back" button allows users to return to the home page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>